 Influencer marketing is not just a fad.
-By having relationships with influencers in your niche, you will increase brand awareness and build social proof.
-Research who the viable influencers are in your niche, and suggest a giveaway.
+Having relationships with influencers in your niche will increase brand awareness and build social proof.
+Research the viable influencers in your niche, and suggest a giveaway.

 8) Go Behind the Scene

-When you showcase some behind-the-scenes info for current and prospective customers, you open several doors.
+You open several doors when you showcase some behind-the-scenes info for current and prospective customers.
 First, you have the chance to keep them up to date.
 Second, you can brag about your team.
 And third, you become more relatable.
 You can broaden your content and show off your personality.

 Likewise, as potential hires visit your social media accounts, you can introduce them to your company culture, values, vision, mission, CSR activities, diversity and inclusion, and more.

 Surveys consistently find that customers prefer live streaming over reading blogs or social media posts.
 Livestream parts of any event on social media to create more buzz, encourage interaction with attendees and show all the good stuff to those who couldn't attend themselves.
 You can chat with your customers in real-time or include a live Q&A session.
 This helps you connect in a way that personifies your brand and makes the audience feel more connected to you.

 Create a new hashtag for any event you host.
 You can reply to attendees, answer questions, give directions to your booth, etc. Look for popular hashtags and trends and participate.
 Everyone will be able to see how on-point you and your brand are while showcasing your brand personality.
 We've already mentioned hashtags a few times on this list, but in this case, they can be both brand-building and practical.